warengonzaga/waren-discord-bot/README.md

 📢 Nominate ([@WarenGonzaga](https://warengonzaga.com)) as **[GitHub Star](https://stars.github.com/nominate)**.
 If you appreciate his hardwork and dedication to open source.

+---

+A new standard general purpose Discord bot for any tech communities. 🤖🚀

 ## ⚡ Features

 - Welcome Message